 4. Fund Your Account

-Unlike some financial ventures, you don’t need to have a large amount of money up front to work with online brokers in Germany.
+Unlike some financial ventures, you don’t need to have a large amount of money up front to work to start stock trading in Germany.
 Some brokers have minimum amounts as low as 10 Euros, making it easy and affordable for anyone to take part.
 If your investment strategy is long-term, you may want to consider investing in your future with an ETF savings plan.
 This will allow you to reap the benefits of compound interest over time, rather than only seeing small gains in your immediate future.

 5. Start Trading